• Skip to primary navigation

 Absolutely!
 I will often use leftover tri tip to add to pasta dishes.

-Yes, chicken also goes well with this dish.
+Chicken and pork chops also go well with this dish.
 Just make sure it is cooked before you add it to the pasta.

-If you like this recipe, make sure to check out my smoked beer can chicken, tri tip marinade, and these tacos al carbon!
+If you like this recipe, make sure to check out all my easy beef recipes like chuck roast in the oven, tri-tip marinade, steak quesadilla, and these tacos al carbon!

 steak pasta in bowl featured image